MichaelClerx/cellml-validation/cellml_1_0/README.md

 ![Encapsulation example](encapsulation.svg)

-In CellML, components can't refer to each other's values.
+In CellML 1.0, components can't refer to each other's values.
 Instead, if a component X wants to use a value from Y, it defines a _new variable_ in X and gives it an interface of "in".
 It then makes a _connection_ to the variable in Y, which must have an interface of "out".

 - Connections can only be made between siblings, or between parent and child.
 - Sibling connections are governed by the _public_ interfaces.
 - Parent-child relationships are defined by the _parent's private_ interface, and the _child's public interface_.

-Note that CellML refers to children as "components in the encapsulated set".
+Note that CellML 1.0 refers to children as "components in the encapsulated set".
 The following things follow from the rules above:

 - There are no relationsips that are private on both ends.
 - A parent can obtain a variable from a child (via the parent's private interface "in") and then share it with a sibling (via the parent's public interface "out").
 - A parent can obtain a variable from a sibling (via the parent's public interface "in") and then share it with its children (via the parent's private interface "out").

-Because a variable can only get its value from one source, CellML has additional rules saying:
+Because a variable can only get its value from one source, CellML 1.0 has additional rules saying:

 - A variable with an "in" interface can't be changed by its component's maths (or reactions).
 - A variable with an "in" interface can only be mapped to a single other variable with an "out" interface.